Assistant Professor of English

 Office: 428 English Building

 Hackenbracht specializes in English poetry, prose, and drama of the sixteenth and seventeenth centuries.
-His book project, National Reckonings: The Last Judgment and Literature in Milton’s England, shows how Milton and other authors endeavor to bring divine judgment into the present, thereby invoking reckoning upon England and disrupting existing ideas of the nation.
+His book, National Reckonings: The Last Judgment and Literature in Milton's England (Cornell UP, 2019), shows how Milton and other authors endeavored to bring divine judgment into the present, thereby invoking reckoning upon England and disrupting existing ideas of the nation.
 His interests include Milton and pop culture, Thomas Hobbes and political philosophy, book history and print culture, and religion and literature.

 Hackenbracht is the 2013 recipient of the Natalie Zemon Davis Award from the journal Renaissance and Reformation and the 2011 recipient of the Albert C. Labriola Award from the Milton Society of America.
-In the summer of 2014, he was the William A. Ringler Fellow at the Huntington Library for book project research.
-His work has appeared in Milton Studies, Philological Quarterly, Studies in Philology, and Renaissance and Reformation.Articles
+In the summer of 2014, he was the William A. Ringler Fellow at the Huntington Library.
+His work has appeared in SEL, Milton Studies, Philological Quarterly, Studies in Philology, Renaissance and Reformation, and other venues.